Tochigi 1st district: History

 This district is an urban one centered around Tochigi's prefectural capital of Utsunomiya, formed from parts of the older multi-member 1st District following the 1994 electoral reforms.
 The district is known as a Conservative Kingdom, with 3 generations of the Funada family, who have always served as president of the local Sakushin Gakuin University, having been elected either in this district or in the previous larger district.

 There have been only 2 times where a member of the Funada party has lost the election.
-The first occurred in the year 2000, when incumbent candidate Hajime Funada lost to Democtratic Party newcomer Hiroko Mizushima by about 16,000 votes.
+The first occurred in the year 2000, when incumbent candidate Hajime Funada lost to Democratic Party newcomer Hiroko Mizushima by about 16,000 votes.
 Funada was able to retake the seat in 2003 and hold it again in 2005, thanks in part to the popularity of Junichiro Koizumi's government.
 However, in 2009 he lost again, this time to newcomer Hisashi Ishimori of the Democratic Party.

 Ishimori would not be able to hold this seat in the next election however, suffering a crushing defeat to Funada after losing 90,000 votes over the previous election.
 Following this election, Funada has won every election and is still the incumbent.